tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ![Virus Diagram]({{site.baseurl}}/images/bacteriophage_new.jpg)

-## We're halfway there!
-We only need to look at one more question before we can talk about the really cool stuff.
+### We need just one more bite from the basics cake before we're ready to move to the interesting questions!

+## Life On The Move: I Know Something About What A Virus, But How Does This Little Thing Cause Global Anxiety?